nayr31/GA-Project/README.md

 ### Chromosome.java

 A data storage object.
 Keeps a list of cities (integers) at which can be searched through and manipulated.

-### TimeData.java

-A data storage object.
-Stores the time, number of iterations, and length of a chromosomes.
+Also handles mutations on itself.

 ### TimerOfMethods.java

 A static class for calculating times.

+### CityLooker.java

+A JFrame window.
+Contains everything required to display the cities and chromosomes provided.